Celebrating our 75th!

 This year, Grace-St. Luke's Episcopal School celebrates the 75th anniversary of its founding in 1947.
-Events will include a schoolwide celebration in August, followed by a party on Saturday, August 20, for the adult community of Saints, past and present, and all 21 and over alumni from the Classes of 1947-2015.
-Save-the-dates have been mailed out, and we are looking forward to a great showing of former faculty, parents, grandparents, and students.
-We can't wait to celebrate with our Saints community!
+Events included a schoolwide celebration in August, followed by a party on Saturday, August 20, for the adult community of Saints, past and present, and all 21 and over alumni from the Classes of 1947-2015.
+You can click here to see selected photos from that event.
+Thank you to all who came and celebrated with us that week!

 Photo: The Saints community in front of GSL Church, circa 1958-59.

 Grace-St. Luke’s Episcopal School is a coed, independent school located in the heart of Midtown’s beautiful and historic Central Gardens neighborhood.
 Its earliest origins on the site actually date to 1919, when the Rev. Bartow B. Ramage, rector of St. Luke's Church, began a small parochial school for the neighborhood in the red clapboard parish house adjacent to the church.
 His wife was the teacher, and their daughter would join them on staff in 1923, but after Rev. Ramage's retirement the following year, the school closed in 1924.

 The beginnings of GSL as we have come to know it today started in 1947, when former St. Mary's kindergarten teacher Lorena Webber Walker asked the Reverend Dr. Charles Stuart Hale, rector of the newly-merged Grace-St. Luke's Episcopal Church, if she could rent space to begin operating a kindergarten.
 A scholarly man himself and firm believer in the importance of a Christian education, he agreed.